evelynsq/pyxis/README.md

 # Pyxis
 A tool for detecting enriched motifs from ChIP-seq peaks using known motif position weight matrices (PWMs).
-Implemented as part of Advanced Bioinformatics Laboratory (CSE 185) final project at UC San Diego.
+Implemented as part of *Advanced Bioinformatics Laboratory (CSE 185)* final project at UC San Diego.

-**Currently in progress.**

 ## Dependencies
 `pyxis` requires the following libraries to be installed: